hebergus/splunk_ES_xtras/README.md

 <br>sed -i 's#name="threat_activity"></view>#name="threat_activity"></view><view name="cyber_threat_intel_posture"></view>#' $SPLUNK_HOME$/etc/apps/SplunkEnterpriseSecuritySuite/local/data/ui/nav/default.xml

 <br>2) Map your correlation searches to the kill chain
 <br>The other important point is to make sure to setup your CS and map them to the kill chain stages as you think they should be mapped.
-To do this, just populate the lookup "cs_to_kc_mappings" (you might have to make the lookup manageble by ES first to be able to see it on the "Lookup Editor".
-Note: don't mess with the _key field of the lookup
+To do this, just populate the lookup "cs_to_kc_mappings" (you might have to make the lookup manageble by ES first to be able to see it on the "Lookup Editor"), by setting a "1" on each column which represents the stage.
+Once you are finished don't forget to set the "setup" field of the lookup to "1"
+<br> Note: don't mess with the _key field of the lookup

 # Tested
 <br>Only a run with Appinspect (http://dev.splunk.com/view/appinspect/SP-CAAAE9U)